Access to Justice Fund and cy-près

-- The Foundation has funded more than 100 grants for a total of over $14 million.
+- The Foundation has funded more than 130 grants for a total of close to $18.2 million.
 See the list of funded projects here.

 - The grants have covered linguistic and rural access to justice, Indigenous peoples legal needs, self-help, family violence, and consumer rights.

 - The grants have included cross-country projects, single-province projects, and projects involving more than one province or territory.